Indian Armed Forces: Recruitment and Training

-The vast majority of soldiers in Indian Army are enlisted personnel, called by the Army as Soldier, general duty.
-These soldiers are recruited at different recruitment rallies across the country.
-At these rallies, Army recruiters look at candidates from surrounding districts and examine their fitness for the Army.
-Candidates for Soldier, general duty must have Class 10 Leaving Certificate and in the range of 17 to 21 years.
-The Army also does online applications to appear at recruitment rallies.
-Requirements for technical roles, like nurses, artillery, Missile Defense have more stringent educational requirements.
-The least restrictive job in Army is House Keeper and Cleaner, for which candidates only have to be 8th pass.

-At the rally, prospective soldiers are evaluated for height, weight, vision and hearing, and physical fitness.
+Army (enlisted)

+The majority of the personnel in the Indian Army are enlisted soldiers, primarily under the Ground Duty (GD) category.
+These personnel are generally deployed to perform combat or combat related roles.
+The soldiers are inducted into the army under the Agnipath scheme for four years, and 25% of them are retained after four years as permanent cadre.
+A GD soldier shall have passed class 10 along with matriculation certificate, and must be a citizen of India or Nepal or a subject of Bhutan.
+The age of the soldier must be 17½ to 21 years, and the candidates shall have no medical ailment or disease and are evaluated for height, weight, vision, hearing, and physical fitness.
 Fitness tests include a 1.6 km Run, Pull Ups, jumping a 9 Feet ditch, and doing a zig zag balance test.

-After recruitment rally, accepted candidates go to Basic Training.
+The army also recruits personnel for technical roles, such as artillery, signals, aviation technician, nursing assistant, etc. These roles require higher educational qualifications, i.e. Class 12 pass from science stream or diploma qualifications.
+After selection the candidates are sent for Basic Military Training at regimental centres.

+Military academies

 The Indian Armed Forces have set up numerous military academies across India for training personnel.
-Military schools, Sainik Schools, and the Rashtriya Indian Military College were founded to broaden the recruitment base of the Defence Forces.
+Military Schools, Sainik Schools, and the Rashtriya Indian Military College were founded to broaden the recruitment base of the Defence Forces.
 The three branches of the Indian Armed Forces jointly operate several institutions such as: the National Defence Academy (NDA), the Defence Services Staff College (DSSC), the National Defence College (NDC) and the College of Defence Management (CDM) for training its officers.
-The Armed Forces Medical College (AFMC) at Pune is responsible for providing the entire pool of medical staff to the Armed Forces by giving them in-service training.
+The Armed Forces Medical College (AFMC) is responsible for providing the entire pool of medical staff to the Armed Forces by giving them in-service training.

 Officer recruitment is through many military-related academies.
-Besides the tri-service National Defence Academy, Pune, the three services have their own training institutes for this purpose.
-These include: the Indian Military Academy, Dehradun, Indian Naval Academy, Ezhimala, Air Force Academy, Hyderabad, Officers Training Academy at Chennai and Gaya.
-Other notable institutions are the Army War College, at Mhow, Madhya Pradesh, the High Altitude Warfare School (HAWS), at Gulmarg, Jammu and Kashmir, the Counter Insurgency and Jungle Warfare School (CIJW), in Vairengte, Mizoram, and the College of Military Engineering (CME), in Pune.
+Besides the tri-service National Defence Academy (NDA) in Pune, the three services have their own training institutes for this purpose.
+These include: the Indian Military Academy (IMA) in Dehradun, the Indian Naval Academy (INA) in Ezhimala, the Air Force Academy in Dundigal, the Officers Training Academy (OTA) in Chennai and Gaya.
+Other notable training institutions are the Army War College (AWC) in Mhow, Madhya Pradesh, the High Altitude Warfare School (HAWS) in Gulmarg, Jammu and Kashmir, the Counter Insurgency and Jungle Warfare School (CIJW) in Vairengte, Mizoram, and the College of Military Engineering (CME) in Pune, Maharashtra.
 After being commissioned, officers are posted and deputed, and are at the helm of affairs not only inside India but also abroad.
 Officers are appointed and removed only by the President of India.